wrgoldstein/wrgoldstein.github.io/old_posts/pipeable_data.md

 ---
 layout: post
-title:  "Pipeable data in Ruby"
+title: 'Pipeable data in Ruby'
 date: 2015-12-27
 ---

 This post comes from some playing around after seeing Hadley Wickham speak about [pipeable data in R](https://speakerdeck.com/hadley/pipelines-for-data-analysis-in-r).
 In it I try to explore different ways of serially applying a set of transformations to a piece of data.

 Say we want to tell a story like the following:

 > "the bunny Foofoo went to the forest and ate some grass"

 We build up the pieces to tell the story: